 me reach my goals and encouraged me to be the best person I can be.

 Webb offers College Preparatory and College Preparatory-Honors courses in most disciplines.
 This "two-track" system allows students to take accelerated courses in their areas of particular academic strength.

-Webb, despite its small size, offers a range of Advanced Placement classes, by means of which students can earn college credit and/or advanced placement in college courses.
-These include Biology, Calculus AB, Calculus BC, Chemistry, English III Language and Composition, English IV Literature and Composition, Environmental Science, Government and Politics, Latin, Macroeconomics, Microeconomics, Modern European History, Statistics, Studio Art: 2D Design, Studio Art: Drawing, Physics: Electromagnetism, Physics: Mechanics, U.S. History, and World History.
+Webb offers 23 Advanced Placement classes.
+Students can earn college credit and/or advanced placement in college courses based on their AP test scores.
+These include Biology, Calculus AB, Calculus BC, Chemistry, Computer Science Principles, English III Language and Composition, English IV Literature and Composition, Environmental Science, French Language and Culture (beginning 2015-2016), Government and Politics, Latin, Macroeconomics, Microeconomics, Modern European History, Spanish Language and Culture (beginning 2015-2016), Statistics, Studio Art: 2D Design, Studio Art: Drawing, Physics I, Physics: Electromagnetism, Physics: Mechanics, U.S. History, and World History.